Master of Christian Studies (M. C. S)

 Registration for the Course

-• certificate of birth or other acceptable evidence of date of birth
+- certificate of birth or other acceptable evidence of the date of birth

-• the registration fee must be sent by Demand Draft drawn in favor of “Senate of Serampore College” to reach the Registrar on or before the prescribed date
+- the registration fee must be paid online or by Demand Draft drawn in favor of “Senate of Serampore College” payable at Kolkata and sent to reach the Dean, SCEPTRE on or before the prescribed date

 Migration Certificate